-- If the Medical Evaluation signed by the doctor clears the customer, DDS clears the driving record of any notation relating to the original medical request, no action is taken and no changes are made to their driving privileges.
+- If the doctor clears the customer, DDS clears the driving record of any notation relating to the original medical request.
+No action is taken and no changes are made to their driving privileges.

-- If the customer has been advised that they must retest and they fail to do so within the allotted period of time, then they will be revoked.
+If the customer is advised that they must retest and fail to do so within the period of time, then they will be revoked.

 - If the customer is revoked, but later cleared to drive, but are still required to retake the Knowledge and Road Tests, DDS sends them a letter informing them that they should visit a Customer Service Center to get retested.

-- If DDS receives conflicting medical reports from two different doctors, DDS refers the customer's file to the DDS Medical Advisory Board.
+When conflicting medical reports from different doctors come in, DDS sends the customer's file to the DDS Medical Advisory Board.
 The Board then makes a recommendation to DDS.
 DDS will render the final decision that determines if the customer is fit to drive.

-Many doctors rely on detailed feedback from a certified driver rehabilitation specialist to help decide whether or not a person is fit to drive.
-They offer a clinical and behind the wheel assessment of driving skills.
+Doctors rely on feedback from a certified driver rehabilitation specialist to decide if a person is fit to drive.
+They offer a clinical and behind-the-wheel assessment of driving skills.
 It includes a review of recommendations with the driver and caregivers.